Selective Mutism Core Training for Schools

 StartKey messages: reducing anxiety and helping the child (1:52)

-Lucy Nathanson is a child therapist and founder of confidentchildren.co.uk based in London, UK who specialises in working with children with selective mutism.
+Lucy Nathanson is a child therapist and founder of confidentchildren.co.uk and specialises in working with children with Selective Mutism.

 Our Facebook page is: https://www.facebook.com/Confident-Children-Select...

 Our YouTube videos on Selective Mutism have had over 245,000 views.

-On an international level, Lucy offers Online Sessions, having supported parents of children with selective mutism from the UK, USA, Australia, New Zealand, South Africa, the United Arab Emirates and more.
+On an international level, Confident Children offers Online Sessions, having supported parents of children with selective mutism from the UK, USA, Australia, New Zealand, South Africa, the United Arab Emirates and more.

 Lucy’s articles on selective mutism have been published in The Primary Times, both online and in the magazine and she is the author of ‘Understanding Selective Mutism: A Beginner’s Guide’, 'My name is Eliza and I don't talk at school', 'Why doesn't Alice talk at school?' and 'My name is Ben and I don't talk sometimes' - all available on Amazon.